Mini-Lathe Beginners

 Cheap boring tools bend.
 The more metal you are trying to remove, the more the bend.
 So, if you are trying to do, say, a 0.010 cut, you'll only remove 0.007, for example.
 This means that it is very difficult to get a constant inner diameter down the length of the bore.
 It is also likely that the tool will "bounce" over irregularities in the surface - making a really tight fitting bore with an inner diameter accurate to 0.001 very difficult to achieve.

 Enter the new boring bar.
 I purchased a Glanze boring bar with one of those little insert tips.
 This tool was not cheap, about £15, but it is a magic tool!
 My boring experience was transformed by using this tool.
 I would remove 3 times as much metal with each cut using this tool instead of the carbide boring bar, and it gave a much smoother finish.
-In fact, it gives sich a nice finish that I often use it for facing and other operations.
+In fact, it gives such a nice finish that I often use it for facing and other operations.

 glanze boring bar for mini-lathe boring